 What’s it like to work in retrofit at CSE?

-It's an exciting time to work in retrofit, with more and more people realising the need to upgrade their homes to save energy, make them more comfortable and help reach our net-zero targets.
 At the Centre for Sustainable Energy (CSE), we have a dedicated retrofit team offering advice, home surveys and recommendations for the most impactful and cost-effective measures bespoke to each home.
-We're looking to expand our team to reflect the growing interest in retrofit and train more people to become experts, helping as many people as possible.
-You can find our available roles here.
+We’re looking to expand our team to reflect the growing interest in retrofit and train more people to become experts, helping as many people as possible.

 Jenna, a Retrofit Assessor and Coordinator, has worked at CSE for five years, starting as a caseworker before moving into retrofit in June 2020.
 Here, she shares her experience, what she likes about her job and what you can expect from a role in retrofit at CSE.